NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 In the two examples below drastically different sampling rates will be used.
-Inspection of residual files (:numref:`jitter_out_files`), and of intersection errors and DEM differences after solving for jitter (:numref:`jitter_dg`) can help decide the sampling rate.
+Inspection of residual files (:numref:`jitter_out_files`), and of triangulation errors (:numref:`triangulation_error`) and DEM differences after solving for jitter (:numref:`jitter_dg`) can help decide the sampling rate.

 .. _jitter_ctx: